-Over the last two years, several projects were anticipated to make a significant impact on transit demand in the central area of Salem.
+The MPO area still has projects with the potential to make a significant impact on transit demand in the central area of Salem.

-These projects were:
+These projects are:

-- Coordination with the developing multi-modal center (at the Salem Amtrak location) that serves Amtrak, Greyhound, and Valley Retriever; - State Hospital North Campus redevelopment; - Boise property redevelopment on South Commercial; and - Proposed seismic renovation of the State Capitol.
+- Coordination with the developing multi-modal center (at the Salem Amtrak location) that serves Amtrak, Greyhound, and Valley Retriever; and - State Hospital North Campus redevelopment.